 We are now in shape to establish the convergence of the \qning~meta-algorithm, without considering yet the cost of solving the sub-problems~(\ref{eq:approxF}).
 At iteration $k$, an approximate proximal point is evaluated:

-The following lemma characterizes the expected descent in terms of objective function value when the gradient is approximately computed. \begin{lemma}[\bfseries Approximate descent property] At iteration $k$, if the sub-problem (\ref{eq:approx_eq}) is solved up to accuracy $\varepsilon_k$ in the sense of Lemma~\ref{lemma:basic} and the next iterate $x_{k+1}$ satisfies the descent condition (\ref{suffdescent}), then,
+The following lemma characterizes the expected descent in terms of objective function value. \begin{lemma}[\bfseries Approximate descent property] At iteration $k$, if the sub-problem (\ref{eq:approx_eq}) is solved up to accuracy $\varepsilon_k$ in the sense of Lemma~\ref{lemma:basic} and the next iterate $x_{k+1}$ satisfies the descent condition (\ref{suffdescent}), then,

 \end{lemma} \begin{proof} From~(\ref{ineqF}) and~(\ref{suffdescent}),

 \end{proof}

 This lemma gives us a first intuition about the natural choice of the accuracy $\varepsilon_k$, which should be in the same order as $\Vert \nabla F(x_k) \Vert^2$.
 In particular, if